Altinity/clickhouse-backup/Examples.md

 ## How incremental backups work with remote storage
 - Incremental backup calculates the increment only while executing `upload` or `create_remote` commands or similar REST API requests.
-- When `use_embedded_backup_restore: false`, then incremental backup calculates the increment only on the table parts level; otherwise the increment is also calculated based on `checksums.txt`.
-For ClickHouse version 23.3+, see the ClickHouse documentation to find the difference between [data parts](https://clickhouse.tech/docs/en/operations/system-tables/parts/) and [table partitions](https://clickhouse.tech/docs/en/operations/system-tables/partitions/).
-Currently `clickhouse-backup` does not support incremental backups when `use_embedded_backup_restore: true`.
+- When `use_embedded_backup_restore: false`, then incremental backup calculates the increment only on the table parts level.
+- When `use_embedded_backup_restore: true`, then incremental backup calculates by the checksums on file level, this approach more effective.
+- For ClickHouse version 23.3+, see the ClickHouse documentation to find the difference between [data parts](https://clickhouse.com/docs/en/operations/system-tables/parts/) and [table partitions](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/custom-partitioning-key).
 - To calculate the increment, the backup listed on the `--diff-from` parameter is required to be present as a local backup.
 Check the `clickhouse-backup list` command results for errors.
-- During upload, `base_backup` is added to current backup metadata as required.
-All data parts that exist in `base_backup` also mark in the backup metadata table level with `required` flag and skip data uploading.
+- During upload, `base_backup` is added to current backup metadata as `required_backup` in `backup_name/metadata.json`.
+All data parts that exist in `base_backup` also mark in the backup metadata table level with `required` flag in `backup_name/metadata/database/table.json` and skip data uploading.
-- During download, if a backup contains link to a `required` backup, each table which contains parts marked as `required` will download these parts to local storage after complete downloading for non `required` parts.
+- During download, if a backup contains link to a `required_backup`, each table which contains parts marked as `required` will download these parts to local storage after complete downloading for non `required` parts.
 If you have a chain of incremental backups and required parts exist in this chain, then this action applies recursively.
 - The size of the increment depends not only on the intensity of your data ingestion but also on the intensity of background merges for data parts in your tables.
-Please increase how many rows you will ingest during one INSERT query and don't do frequent [table data mutations](https://clickhouse.tech/docs/en/operations/system-tables/mutations/).
+Please increase how many rows you will ingest during one INSERT query and don't do frequent [table data mutations](https://clickhouse.com/docs/en/operations/system-tables/mutations/).
-- See the [ClickHouse documentation](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/mergetree/) for information on how the `*MergeTree` table engine works.
+- See the [ClickHouse documentation](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/) for information on how the `*MergeTree` table engine works.

 ## How to watch backups work
 The current implementation is simple and will improve in next releases.